 Disruptive behaviours are frequently seen in healthcare settings.
 Not only can they interfere with day-to-day operations, but they can also have effects on both individuals and the organisation.
 This session will look at the effects of challenging people within the workplace and who can be involved.
 Topics include:

 As with staff, patients and visitors may also be disruptive.
 Stressful environments, such as critical care, emergency, and mental health may be more commonly associated with disruptive behaviour, but it can occur in any setting and at any time.
 Topics include:

 4:30pm - Close of Day One of Seminar

 In order to minimise the effects of disruptive behaviour on the patient, staff, and the organisation, it is essential that action is taken quickly and effectively.
 Not acknowledging or dealing with disruptive behaviours can have far-reaching effects, including poor morale, staff turnover, and negative impacts on quality of care.
 We will look at:

 Communication skills are essential for establishing positive relationships.
 In order to communicate effectively, it is essential to have a knowledge of the processes of communication, how to analyse it, and how to improve.
 Communication barriers or breakdowns are not always evident, and the reasons for them can be challenging to determine.
 Poor communication can have negative impacts on behaviour and people's responses during times of stress.
 Topics include:

 12:00pm - Lunch and Networking

 Not all problems can be managed independently.
-It is important to understand when you must call for help and when to report a problem.
-More serious problems may require formal reporting, performance management or even police involvement.
+It is important to understand when you must call for help, or when to report a problem.
+More serious problems may require formal reporting, performance management, or even police involvement.
 How do you know what to do and when?
+We’ll look at: